Snowflake-Labs/terraform-provider-snowflake/pkg/acceptance/bettertestspoc/README.md

 # Better tests poc
 This package contains a quick implementation of helpers that should allow us a quicker, more pleasant, and more readable implementation of tests, mainly the acceptance ones.
 It contains the following packages:
 - `assert` - all the assertions reside here.
-The currently supported assertions are: resource assertions, show output assertions, parameters assertions, and Snowflake object assertions.
-The package contains utilities to build assertions for new objects.
-All the assertions will be ultimately generated; the ones presented for warehouse were manually created.
+Also, the utilities to build assertions for new objects.
+All the assertions will be ultimately generated; the ones presented in this folder were manually created.
+The currently supported assertions are:
+  - resource assertions (currently, created manually)
+  - show output assertions (currently, created manually)
+  - resource parameters assertions (currently, created manually)
+  - Snowflake object assertions (generated in subpackage `objectassert`)
+  - Snowflake object parameters assertions (generated in subpackage `objectparametersassert`)

 - `config` - the new ResourceModel abstraction resides here.
 It provides models for objects and the builder methods allowing better config preparation in the acceptance tests.
 It aims to be more readable than using `Config:` with hardcoded string or `ConfigFile:` for file that is not directly reachable from the test body.
 Also, it should be easier to reuse the models and prepare convenience extension methods.
 All the models will be ultimately generated; the ones presented for warehouse were manually created.